10 Fall Boating Destinations: Fall Foliage Cruising

 1. Columbia River Gorge, Oregon/Washington

-The Pacific Northwest is spectacular year-round, but in the fall, the plentiful trees light up with color.
+The Pacific Northwest is spectacular year-round, but in the fall, the abundant trees burst into vibrant color.

 The Columbia River, which flows between Oregon and Washington, is center stage for foliage displays.
-The gorge is a canyon up to 4,000 feet deep that extends from the confluence of the Columbia and Deschutes rivers over 80 miles to the west.
-Peak leaf viewing lasts approximately two weeks between late September and early October.
+The gorge is a canyon up to 4,000 feet deep, extending about 80 miles along the Columbia River.
+Peak leaf viewing typically lasts approximately two weeks, from late September to early October.

 2. Lake Tahoe, California

-Lake Tahoe is a busy recreational area throughout the year, with winter skiing and summer boating activities.
-From September to late October, there’s another reason to vacation here: the myriad colors surrounding this freshwater lake in the Sierra Nevada Mountains.
-Just 40 miles from Reno, Lake Tahoe is easy to access and welcomes everyone to enjoy the show.
+Lake Tahoe is a busy area throughout the year, with winter skiing and summer boating activities.
+From September to late October, there's another reason to vacation here: the colors surrounding this freshwater lake in the Sierra Nevada Mountains.
+Just 40 miles from Reno, Lake Tahoe is easily accessible and welcomes everyone to enjoy the scenery.

 3. Dillon Reservoir, Colorado

-Dillon Reservoir in Summit County, Colorado, is just 45 minutes from downtown Denver, but its Rocky Mountain setting might as well be in another world.
+Dillon Reservoir is only 45 minutes from Denver, yet its Rocky Mountain setting feels like another world.

-The Dillon Yacht Club, founded in 1968, is the nation’s highest sailing club, with an elevation of 9,017 feet above sea level.
-The marina offers pontoon boats for rent, and the club organizes sailing regattas, including the Frostbite Series in late September.
+The Dillon Yacht Club is the nation's highest sailing club, with an elevation of 9,017 feet above sea level.
+The marina offers pontoon rental boats, and the club organizes numerous sailing regattas.
 Aspen trees comprise much of the surrounding foliage, so the area brightens with vivid yellows and golds in the fall.

 4. Door County, Wisconsin

-Just an hour from Green Bay, Wisconsin, Door County sits on a peninsula that juts out onto Lake Michigan and lures visitors all summer.
-But after many of the tourists have left, the 912-acre state park of Rock Island lights up with fiery color.
+Door County is situated on a peninsula that juts out into Lake Michigan, luring visitors all summer long.
+But after many of the tourists have left, the 912-acre state park of Rock Island comes alive with fiery colors.

 While there, you can also tour wineries and lighthouses and ride the trolley from eatery to eatery.
 Or, stay aboard your boat and cruise from Green Bay to Lake Michigan, a journey that can take a week or more.